Saʽd ibn ʽUbadah: The Treaty of Hudaybiya

 Muhammad set out for Mecca in March 628, during the pilgrimage season, when it was customary for all Arabs to travel unarmed.
 He said he did not want to take weapons.
 Umar disagreed, and Sa'd supported Umar.
 "If we carry weapons," he said, "then if we see something suspicious among the people, we will be prepared for them."
 Muhammad nevertheless ruled against it.

 At Hudaybiya, a friend from Mecca gave Sa'd a sheep, which he slaughtered and shared with all the Muslims.

 When the Treaty of Hudaybiya was being written, Suhayl ibn Amr referred to Muhammad as "Muhammad ibn Abdullah" because he did not believe he was God's Messenger.
 Sa'd ibn Ubadah and Usayd ibn Hudayr seized the clerk’s hand and warned him: "Write 'Muhammad, the Messenger of God' or the sword will be between us.
 We won't allow this insult to our religion!"
 Muhammad tried to calm them and gestured for quiet, before agreeing to write a contract between "Muhammad ibn Abdullah and Suhayl".

 The Siege of Khaybar

-The Jews of Khaybar had an alliance with the Ghatafan tribe, so Muhammad sent Sa'd to the Ghatafan chief to bribe them to forsake the alliance.
+The Jews of Khaybar had an alliance with the Ghatafan tribe, so Muhammad sent Sa'd to the Ghatafan chief to pay them to forsake the alliance.
 The chief refused this offer.
 Sa'd was wounded in the battle, but nevertheless carried the flag in the subsequent attack on Wadi'l-Qura.